KangDohee2270/DiffusionFER/README.md

 Basic format is as follows: "`Emotion`, `Race` `Age` style, a realistic portrait of `Style` `Gender`, upper body, `Others`".

-- ex) neutral emotion, white middle-aged style, a realistic portrait of man, upper body
+- ex) one person, neutral emotion, white middle-aged style, a realistic portrait of man, upper body

 Examples of format categories are listed in the table below.